Free music distribution

 Start distribution for $0/year, then add support when it matters.

-SRS gives independent artists a free path into distribution with an 85% artist split, plus optional services for release planning, assets, marketing, and delivery.
+SRS gives independent artists $0/year distribution with an 85% artist royalty split.
+Paid services are optional.
+Add release planning, assets, marketing, and delivery support when needed.

 Distribution is the start.
 The rollout is where artists feel the difference.